kbalog/uis-dat310-spring2017/exercises/apis/README.md

 Get 5 recent photos of Stavanger from [Flickr's public feed](https://www.flickr.com/services/feeds/docs/photos_public/) using Python.
 Display them in a table title, date, tags, and a link to the photo’s page on Flickr.

-The [starter files](exercise3.py) help you to make a request and load the JSON response into a variable.
+The [starter file](exercise3.py) helps you to make a request and load the JSON response into a variable.
 Set `params` according to what you need from Flickr, parse out photos from the returned results (`data`), and pass it on to the template.
 You will also need to complete the corresponding [template file](templates/exercise3.html).

 Note: set `nojasoncallback=1` for raw JSON response in the request URL (`http://api.flickr.../photos_public.gne?nojsoncallback=1&param1=value1...`).